svahidhoss/PhotoGallery-for-Flickr/README.md

-# Photo Galley
+# Photo Galley for Flickr
-PhotoGallery app for Flickr

 In this repo I developed a Flickr client application that downloads and displays photos from Flickr's public feed.
 Technologies Used: Kotlin, Android SDK, RecyclerView, Picasso, WorkManager.
 Key Features: